Recording Studio and Barn Theatre at Orpheus

 As a performing arts college, our recording studio and barn theatre are integral teaching spaces.
 The upgraded spaces will better suit the needs of our learners as they work towards Music awards as part of their curriculum.
 They will have access to industry standard equipment which they can learn to use safely and develop a wide range of employability skills.
 We hope that the technical support our students learn to provide will help them gain work placements within the industry..

-Upgrade the space in our recording studio to better suit the needs of our learners.
+Upgrade equipment in our studio/theatre to better suit the needs of our young disabled learners.

 Activities» Make equipment and storage more accessible for wheelchair users; remove fixed cabinets and worktops; move the control area; wall-mount displays.